dvorka/mindforger/doc/index.md

-MindForger documentation repository is maintained in a separate Git module.
+MindForger documentation repository is maintained in a separate Git sub-module.